elastic/kibana/rfcs/text/0008_service_status.md

   - All endpoints and apps are available by default
   - Some APIs may return `503 Unavailable` responses.
 This must be implemented directly by the service.
 - **`unavailable`**:
-  - All endpoints return `503 Unavailable` responses by default.
+  - All endpoints (with some exceptions in Core) in Kibana return a `503 Unavailable` responses by default.
 This is automatic.
   - When trying to access any app associated with the unavailable service, the user is presented with an error UI with detail about the outage.
 - **`fatal`**:
   - All endpoints (with some exceptions in Core) in Kibana return a `503 Unavailable` response by default.
 This is automatic.